 Bowing walls occur when a home’s foundation walls curve inward, forming a “bow.”
 The most common cause of a bowing or leaning wall is excessive lateral pressure on the exterior.
 When the pressure becomes too much for the wall to handle, it starts to bow, crack, or even break.
-Common causes of bowing walls are:

-*It’s important to remember that damaged foundation walls are an indication of a serious problem for the home.
+*It’s important to remember that damaged foundation walls are an indication of a very serious problem for the home.

 To repair bowing walls, we use a variety of products and techniques: